 The only way possible right now is to manually change screen resolution for Linux VMs in Hyper-V.

-Let’s see this manual process to change screen resolution of an Ubuntu Desktop:
+Let’s see this manual process to change the screen resolution of an Ubuntu Desktop:

 - Open Terminal